renato76/next-movies-frontend/README.md

 # **Overview**

-This projetc has been setup using Next JS, TypeScript and React which consumes an API created with Strapi Headless CMS.
+This project has been setup using Next JS, TypeScript and React JS for the frontend, which consumes an API created with Strapi Headless CMS.

 I used React Query for fetching all movies, and for creating a movie.
 For create a movie, also added invalidateQueries() into the onSuccess of the mutate function which refetch the latest data after a user successfully adds a new movie.